Controleur BB Mr. W. J. Gerritsen, Atjeh en Borneo

 Daarnaast zijn er nog een aantal losse setjes zonder provenance maar is de kans natuurlijk groot dat ook deze door KNIL militairen naar Nederland gebracht zijn.
 De setjes met sleutels zijn meestal messing/geelkoper.
 Beide sets in de collectie hebben een drietal ringen. eentje waarbij sleutels toegevoegd en afgehaald kunnen worden en dan een grote ring met hoekige kanten en een kleinere en veel dikkere ring als eindstuk.
 Dit is identiek aan de variant die Kreemer in het boek laat zien (plaat VIII linkerkant).

 De setjes met alleen “instrumenten” zijn allen van zilverkleurig materiaal waarbij sommige setjes echt zilver lijken te zijn en sommige van een soort alpaca achtig materiaal.
 Varianten met emaille zijn extra zeldzaam en ook daarvan zijn er enkele varianten in mijn collectie.
-De instrument setjes hebben vaak maar een enkele ring. dit is zo op de plaat van Kreemer en ook de varianten in mijn eigen collectie.
+De instrument setjes hebben vaak maar een enkele rin. dit is terug te zien op de plaat van Kreemer en ook bij deze varianten.

 Twee soortgelijke setje waarbij ook groen en blauw emaille gebruikt is.
 Dit zijn typische Atjehse sets uit de 19e eeuw tot heel vroege 20e eeuw.